-In the summer of 1941, legendary British Prime Minister Winston Churchill shook hands with my favorite Canadian veteran, whose name is Winston Churchill Parker.
+In the summer of 1941, legendary British Prime Minister Winston Churchill shook hands with my favorite Canadian veteran, whose name was Winston Churchill Parker.
 Then the two had a little chat.

 The impromptu encounter occurred at 10 Downing Street in London, headquarters of the United Kingdom’s government and residence of the prime minister.